jonasholbech/foofest/THE-API.md

 This will give you an `id` for that reservation.
 Reservation is valid for X minutes while the user fille out the rest of the payment/ordering info.
 Use the `id` together with the `/fullfill-reservation` endpoint to complete the order

-The area and available slots can be found in the `/available-slots` endpoint
+The area and available spots can be found in the `/available-spots` endpoint

 #### POST `/fullfill-reservation`